 Dynamic Risk Assessment provides insights into risk that can enhance capital allocation, decision-making, resilience and agility.

-DRA can help to enhance capital allocation, decision-making, resilience and agility.
+Risk Assessment to help enhance capital allocation, decisions, resilience and agility.

 For decades, organisations have used a two-dimensional approach to predict risk, grading individual risks according to their likelihood and severity.
 But this method is increasingly incapable of foreseeing and preventing crises that arise from complex chain reactions and tipping points.